 Parc national de la Gaspésie

-Originally found in all the boreal forest in North America, the caribou is still present in Parc national de la Gaspésie.
-It is actually the last population south of the St. Lawrence River.
+Originally found in all the boreal forest in North America, caribou are still present in Parc national de la Gaspésie, which is home to the only herd found south of the St. Lawrence River.
 Individuals are concentrated in the mature boreal forest at higher elevation and in the alpine tundra on the park’s highest summits, including Mt.
 Jacques-Cartier, Mt.
 Albert and Mt.
 Richardson.
 Don’t forget your binoculars!

 Learn more about Parc national de la Gaspésie.

 Forillon National Park

 One of the many mammals found in Forillon National Park, black bears strike most people’s imaginations.
 Quiet and very smart, they may seem heavy and clumsy because of their massive size, but they are surprisingly fast.
 Their diet is made up of berries, insects, fish and animal carcasses.
 Even if it tries to avoid contact with humans, it can be attracted by our food when it is of easy access.
-When you are camping, simply storing your food in your vehicle will reduce the risk of seeing an undesirable visitor on your campsite.
+When you’re camping, simply storing your food in your vehicle will reduce the risk of seeing an undesirable visitor on your campsite.

 Learn more about Forillon National Park.

 Parc national de l’Île-Bonaventure-et-du-Rocher-Percé

 One of the largest migratory bird sanctuaries in North America, Bonaventure Island is home to the most accessible northern gannet colony in the world during the summer months.
 Come watch these beautiful birds from the sea or right on the island where warden-naturalists can answer all your questions.
-You will likely see several individuals engage in courtship where male and female rub their beak together, stretching their neck and spreading their wings.
+You’re likely to see several individuals engage in courtship where male and female rub their beak together, stretching their neck and spreading their wings.
 Spectacular sights awaits you in this park!